 Looking down to the Great Salt Lake is a surreal experience, not only do the colors change unexpectedly but also the surface-depth-bottom relations present visual riddles.
 There I was in the helicopter, looking down at a reddish-orange, or orangish-red water not being able to figure out what lied on the surface and where the bottom was.
 An unexpected glow seemed to come from beneath the surface delineating shapes, lines; of what I could not tell.

-ACE: In the Glow Collection, there is white elements on what appears to be the surface.
+ACE: In the Glow Collection, there are white elements on what appears to be the surface.
 Are they crystallized salts or wave sprays?

 CM: It could be foam, created by wave action, crystallized salts or both.